Brewers vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Jameson Taillon (7-8) will take to the mound for the Cubs and make his 24th start of the season.
+- Justin Steele (14-3) will take the mound for the Cubs, his 25th start of the season.

 |Opponent